CharlesTBetz/tunes/ThereIsOne/ThereIsOne-notes.md

 I also opted for a minor 7th on the refrain iii and the verse ii and iii, for a bit more subtlety.
 On the final chorus, it's just a straight minor chord (at that point the m7 would be too muddy).

+Overall, it's a bit too long to be a pop song but I hope might work around campfires, song circles and perhaps with a choral treatment.
+I might experiment with that.

 ## Lyrics
 Lyrics focus on broad, postive imagery of hope, love, a journey to better times, unity, and so forth.